arish428/arish428/README.md

 My professor selected me to represent the country at the national and international TeknoFest Festival held at the Expo Center in Pakistan, where I evaluated STEM projects, including Electronics, RC Planes, Computer Vision, Data Science, Artificial Intelligence, Machine Learning, and Augmented Reality.

+Invited by the Vice Chancellor of Muhammad Ali Jinnah University to deliver a talk on Data Science, Data Engineering, and Cloud Computing, highlighting their real-world applications and adaptability as future career paths.